intentional, restrained, artisan

 approach

-subtract the obvious and add the meaningful
+subtract the obvious and add the ESSENCE

-find the intersection between art and design
+find the intersection between BEAUTY AND MEANING

 “Elsa’s art is insane...she is a true artist.
 She sees your overall vision and incorporates it into her paper goods flawlessly.
 She’s also amazing to work with...she’s organized and on top of every detail and timeline.
 As a planner, It’s imperative I work with vendors whose process is fluid, easy and flexible, and Elsa’s is just that."